geoadmin/doc-tech/docs/stac/migrate09-10.md

 ##### Asset roles

-Assets can now have roles that define the purpose of the asset (e.g. `thumbnail`)
+Assets can now have roles that define the purpose of the asset (e.g. `thumbnail`).

 ```json
 {